cjoakim/azure-cosmosdb/presentations/Mongo-Modeling-Partitioning.md

 - **Point-Reads** are the most efficient and lowest cost
 - Query by partition key as much as possible
 - Use **partition key joins** to aggregate documents efficiently
+- Know the costs of your queries during development; x-ms-request-charge
 - Autoscaled databases - 25 containers/collections max

 ### Example - eCommerce Order, Line Items, Deliveries